Families divided, residents flee from Afghan city under siege

 KUNDUZ Just before dawn on Monday, the residents of the northern Afghan city of Kunduz awoke to the crack of gunfire, as Taliban fighters fought their way into the city from three sides.

 Families huddled in basements while bullets flew over the streets outside.
-Those who owned cars piled in and sped to the relative safety of neighboring provinces.
+Those who owned cars piled in and sped to the relative safety of neighbouring provinces.

 By nightfall on the same day, many people had been separated from loved ones, as yet unsure of the fate of those left behind.

-Others still mourned relatives killed in the Taliban's most audacious offensive on a city center since the Islamist militant movement was ousted from power in 2001.
+Others still mourned relatives killed in the Taliban's most audacious offensive on a city centre since the Islamist militant movement was ousted from power in 2001.

 "My mother-in-law peeked from behind a wall to see what was going on and was shot in the head and died," said a Reuters eyewitness who was in his home in Kunduz when the fighting erupted at around 3 a.m.